dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 local logging = require("logging.logger")
 ```

 `include` and `require` are the two ways to import libraries to your script.
-The difference is that `include` doesn't require you to have the mod installed, but `require` requires.
+The difference is that `include` doesn't require you to have the mod installed, but `require` does.

 ## Logging